Southwest Virtual is founded in October 1999 by Nick Warren

 To align with the airline model, the terms "Crew Base" and "Crew Base Manager" are used in favor of "Hub" and "Hub Commander."

-Southwest Virtual's web presence gets a refresh, further integrating the operations sytem throughout the entire VA.
+Southwest Virtual's web presence gets a refresh, further integrating the operations sytem throughout the entire virtual airline.

 Mark Tolkacz assumes the role of CEO, along with Eric Ness as Vice President of Flight Operations.